 The Symbol

 A symbol has extern, static, typedef, auto, or register storage.
-If the storage specifier is omitted stated, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static. r.
-Tonly difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.
+If the storage specifier is omitted stated, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static.
+The register storage has been included for the sake of completeness.
+The only difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.

 Storage.cs